 New for 1956 was a new 3-tier instrument cluster.
 The deep dish steering wheel came standard with the Montclair and was part of Ford’s safety initiative to protect the driver from the steering column.

 The two-tone interior blends perfectly with the Classic White over Persimmon exterior.

 Under the hood there is a 312 cubic inch ‘Safety-Surge’ V8 engine.
 This is paired with a Merc-O-Matic Drive automatic transmission.
 This combination produced 235 horsepower.
 This year also saw the move to 12 volt electrics.

 Mercury produced 50,562 Montclair 2-door Hardtop Coupes for the 1956 model year.
 The base price was $2,765 although this car is also fitted with Merc-O-Matic Drive and power steering which would have cost an additional $189 and $81 respectively.
 Other options included the AM ‘signal seeking’ radio, tinted windows, fender skirts, padded instrument panel & seat belts and continental kit.

-This '56 Mercury is currently for sale on eBay. (follow the link for even more photos)
+This ’56 Mercury Montclair is currently for sale on eBay. (follow the link for even more photos)